alpha-154/social-app/Readme.md

 Token-Based Authentication: Securing APIs by issuing tokens upon successful login and validating them on subsequent requests.
 Authorization: Including roles and permissions in the token payload to control access to different parts of an application.

+=> `npm i multer` installing multer npm package.
+`multer` simplifies the process of handling file uploads in web applications.
+It parses incoming file data and saves it to the specified destination on the server.

+=> `npm i cloudinary` installing cloudinary.
+Cloudinary is a cloud-based service that provides a comprehensive solution for managing and delivering media assets, including images and videos, in web and mobile applications.
+It offers a wide range of features for storing, transforming, optimizing, and delivering media content.

 NOTES:

 //regarding `db`: